Omni Calculator logo

 • Different heart diseases;

-• Congenital malformations;
+• Congenital malformations; and

-• Family history of renal diseases;
+• Family history of renal diseases.

 No matter the causes of kidney failure, the end of the story is always the same; a patient must attend dialysis treatment or undergo a kidney transplant.